The James P. Danky Fellowship

-We strongly encourage applicants to speak with the Reference Archivist at the WHS (phone: 608-264-6460; email: firstname.lastname@example.org) before applying for a grant.
-We are happy to help identify potential collections of which you may not otherwise be aware.
+We strongly encourage applicants to speak with Lee Grady, Reference Archivist at the WHS (firstname.lastname@example.org or 608-264-6459) before applying for a grant.
+Lee may be able to identify potential collections of which you may not otherwise be aware.

 There is no application form.
 Applicants must submit: